The AVLA Licence

 The AVLA licence applies to all types of hospitality accommodation businesses.
 This includes hotels, motels, hostels, B&Bs, guesthouses, campsites, serviced apartments and more.

-Establishments that have TVs or screens in bedrooms and/or public areas that can show TV channels containing films, series and other audiovisual works from our repertoire will need to obtain our licence.
+Establishments that have TVs or screens in bedrooms and/or communal areas that can show TV channels containing films, series and other audiovisual works from our repertoire will need to obtain our licence.

 What does the AVLA licence cover?